 The Cherokee certainly paid a hefty dividend on Lido’s investment, turning into an evergreen.
 Although AMC was already at work on its successor, the Grand Cherokee, it was decided, wisely, to keep both lines in production.
 With the benefit of numerous refinements, the Cherokee stayed in production 18 years, right through the 2001 model year.
 Lifetime production was just shy of 3,000,000 units, with almost 300,000 sold in 1996 alone.

-Those numbers don’t include sales in China, where the Cherokee was the first American car to be built there, until 2005, in a joint venture.
+Those numbers don’t include sales in China, where the Cherokee was the first American car to be built there, and was still available at the time of this article’s original posting, in a joint venture.
 Local assembly was also undertaken in Argentina and Venezuela.

 The Cherokee story is a long one indeed, and this article hardly does it justice.
-There were police versions, RHD versions for mail carriers and, of course, the XJ-spawned Jeep Comanche pickup…and also the Wagoneer version in the early years…so let’s celebrate and call this XJ day.
+There were police versions, RHD versions for mail carriers and, of course, the XJ-spawned Jeep Comanche pickup…and also the Wagoneer version in the early years…so let’s celebrate one of the most mot successful and innovative vehicles of the times.
 And raise a toast to Renault’s Francois Castaing.